how-to-open-science/knowledge-base/docs/open-data/privacy.md

+title: Preserving privacy

+# How can I preserve participants' privacy

 Ensuring the anonymity of published data can be a tricky task.
 We owe it to our participants to guarantee their privacy, while being as transparent about our research as possible.

 * [Meyer (2018)](http://journals.sagepub.com/doi/full/10.1177/2515245917747656) provides _Practical Tips for Ethical Data Sharing_